Ammartauqir/Cuboid_hidden_corner_detection/README.md

 * Numpy

 ## Usage
 The program takes path of an image as an input argument.
-The visible corners can then manually be selected using the mouses-coursor.
-Path of the image is given after '-i' _For example_
+The visible corners can then manually be selected using the mouses-coursor. `main.py` file envokes the program and path of the image is given after `-i`. _For example_
 ```sh
 python main.py -i pictures/pics2/box2.png
    ```